Adventure Time: Hey Ice King! Why'd You Steal Our Garbage?!!

 Adventure Time: Hey Ice King!
-Why'd You Steal Our Garbage?!! is a 2D side-scrolling action-adventure video game developed by WayForward Technologies and published by Bandai Namco Games and D3 Publisher for the Nintendo 3DS and Nintendo DS.
-It is based on Pendleton Ward's animated television series Adventure Time for Cartoon Network.
+Why'd You Steal Our Garbage?!! is a 2012 action-adventure game developed by WayForward Technologies and published by D3 Publisher for the Nintendo DS and Nintendo 3DS.
+It is based on the animated television series Adventure Time.

 The game was released in North America for retail release on November 20, 2012, and digitally via Nintendo eShop on December 13, 2012.
 The 3DS version was later released in Europe and Australia on February 13, 2014, as a Nintendo eShop exclusive.
-The game was delisted from digital storefronts in 2016 due to licensing issues.
+The game was delisted from digital storefronts in December 2016 due to licensing issues.

 Gameplay

 The gameplay is shown to top-down when Finn and Jake are exploring The Land of Ooo, but when the player goes into a dungeon, the gameplay switches into a 2D side-scroller, much like Zelda II: The Adventure of Link.
 The game contains a second quest once beaten.
 It has many items that help the player on the adventure, many of which are iconic items from the show such as the Tiger Claw and Royal Tart.
 Some items are food items that replenish some of your health.
 Combining food can either replenish more health, (like hamburger and ketchup) or harm your health (like hamburger and maple syrup).
 There are four mainlands players can explore: the Grasslands, Candy Kingdom, Ice Kingdom, and Red Rock Pass.
 Jake learns more of his stretchy abilities as players progress into the game.
-They include a wavy punch, ear shield, transforming into a bridge, dinghy, parasol and many more.
+They include a wavy punch, ear shield, transforming into a bridge, dinghy, parasol, and many more.